Dynamical transition from localized to uniform scrambling in locally hyperbolic systems

 where the dimensionless scale is defined as

 The short-time behavior of the OTOC, for $t \ll \tLeak = - \ls^{-1} \ln a$, is yielded as

 while for $t \gg \tLeak$ we obtain

-These two limits correspond to the heuristic derived $2\ls-\ls$ transition Eq.~\eqref{eq:OverviewFP} in the previous Sec.~\ref{sec:OTOC_theory}.
-Note the here defined $\tLeak$ agrees with the case ii) in Sec.~\ref{sec:OTOC_theory}.
+These two limits correspond to the $2\ls-\ls$ transition that we heuristically derived in Sec.~\ref{sec:OTOC_theory}, as expressed in Eq.~\eqref{eq:OverviewFP}.
+Note that the here defined $\tLeak$ agrees with the case ii) in Sec.~\ref{sec:OTOC_theory}.
 The dimensionless constant $\ln a$ encodes the linear width of the wave-packet along the unstable direction.

-With this extensive classical calculation at hand, we analyze the OTOC centered around this local hyperbolic antihom.
-FP using $\Theta_{\ast}$ at the maximal value of the stability exponent $\ls = 0.97$.
+With this detailed classical calculation at hand, we analyze the OTOC centered around this local hyperbolic off-phase FP, considering the parameter $\Theta_{\ast}$ at which the value of the stability exponent is maximal, $\ls = 0.97$.